appeler/ethnicolr2/README.md

 # Contributor Code of Conduct

 The project welcomes contributions from everyone!
 In fact, it depends on it.
-To maintain this welcoming atmosphere, and to collaborate in a fun and productive way, we expect contributors to the project to abide by the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).
+To maintain this welcoming atmosphere and to collaborate in a fun and productive way, we expect contributors to the project to abide by the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).